 The Restoration Hardware logo embodies refined simplicity and minimalism, representing impeccable elegance.
 Each emblem element resembles exquisite vintage monograms as if taken from the crest of an aristocratic house of the past century.
-This style effectively reflects the company’s mission—to create an atmosphere of grace and luxury capable of recreating the interior of any era.
-The streamlined and efficient service emphasizes the company’s commitment to making purchasing and implementing these masterpieces convenient for every customer.
+This style effectively reflects the company’s mission to create an atmosphere of grace and luxury that can recreate the interiors of any era.
+The streamlined, efficient service underscores the company’s commitment to making it convenient for every customer to purchase and implement these masterpieces.

 Restoration Hardware: Brand overview